polterguy/polterguy.github.io/documentation/magic/components/assumptions/index.md

 ---
-title: Hyperlambda assumptions to sanity check your system
+title: Automatically generated integration/unit tests
-description: An assumption is basically an automatically generated integration test, similar to a unit test, in that it allows you to sanity check your system automatically, by having your system diagnose itself.
+description: Magic allows you to automatically generate unit tests, or integration tests.
+The assumptions component allows you to automatically run all such tests to sanity check your system's health.
 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-assumptions.jpg"
 ---

-# Assumptions component
+# Automatically generated integration/unit tests

 The assumptions component allows you to easily sanity check your system, providing you with a diagnostic tool, ensuring that your system is functioning as it should.
 An assumption is basically